shivasiddharth/GassistPi/README.md

 **Process of setting up audio has not changed, however the process of seting up Google Assistant has change slightly, so please go through the given intructions.**

-**Please Note: When using custom actions with pushtotalk, the keywords should be said last**
+**Please Note: When using custom actions with pushbutton.py, the keywords should be said last**
 *******************************************************************************************************************************

 # Features: